Youth art contest continues

 For Week No. 4, the awardee was Juliana Courville, 16, for her colored pencil called “It’s Not About Symmetry.”

-For Week No. 3, the awardee was Rainer Dolmanet, 19, of Venice, for his graphite called “Innermost Beauty.”
+For Week No. 3, the awardee was Dolmanet, for his graphite called “Innermost Beauty.”

 For Week No. 2, Dolmanet was also the awardee for his oil called “Pink Night 2.”